NCAS-CMS/cms-website/pages/puma2.md

 #### Preferred method: Push from PUMA to ARCHER2

-If you have been running suites on ARCHER2, you should have an archerum key installed.
+If you have been running suites on ARCHER2, you should have an ```archerum``` key installed.
-You can this to push files directly from PUMA.
+You can use this to push files directly from PUMA.

 * Login to the old PUMA